VectorLogoZone/logosearch/README.md

 [GNU Affero General Public License v3.0](LICENSE.txt)

-The logos are the property of their original owners.
+The images are the property of their original owners.

 ## Credits